 Snacks and drinks: opt for mess-free options like fruit pouches (we love the Happy Baby variety pack or we mix our own in these reusable pouches), crackers, dry cereal, dry yogurt treats, and cheese sticks.

-Keep it all contained in a Munchkin snack cup, or the more exciting snackle box!
+Keep it all contained in a spill-proof snack cup, or the more exciting snackle box!
+Our toddler also loves this snack spinner.

 Clothing: pack several extra outfits that are easily accessible at stops.
 Spills, accidents, and general toddler mayhem are inevitable.
 Include socks and even an extra pair of shoes (does your toddler take off their socks and shoes every single car ride, too?).